-- the halō kills airborne Covid-19 viruses, all known coronaviruses, and other pathogens in seconds and clears the air in under 5 minutes for indoor spaces up to 1,000 square feet (larger areas accommodated with multiple units).
-Our patent-pending technology minimizes the risk of airborne contagion while the halō is in operation.
+- the halō kills airborne Covid-19 viruses, all known coronaviruses, and other pathogens in seconds and offers continuous protectection in spaces up to 4,500 square feet (larger areas accommodated with multiple units).
+Our patent-pending technology minimizes the risk of airborne contagion while the halō is in operation, and without regard to vaccination status or comorbidities for respiratory infection.

 - the halō draws air out of the breathing zone and into our unique low-UVC light ring, quickly disinfects the air, and returns cleaned air back to the breathing zone.
 Without the halō, invisible pathogens like the Covid-19 virus can stay in the air for hours, and the CDC and international organizations have identified tiny respiratory droplets as the primary pathway for disease transmission.

-- the halō delivers a low-UVC disinfection dose optimized with our proprietary algorithm and based on our Boston University Medical School research, and achieves a 99.9% kill effectiveness for the Covid-19 virus.
+- the halō delivers a low-UVC disinfection dose optimized with our proprietary algorithm and based on our Boston University Medical School research, and achieves a 99.9% kill effectiveness specifically for the Covid-19 virus.

 - the halō is the only system that treats your indoor air safely and effectively while people are present.
-It employs a novel recirculation system that is more effective than any HVAC, portable, ceiling-based, or ionization products available in the marketplace.
-The system is quiet and unnoticeable, except for its beauty!
+It’s novel removal & recirculation system is more effective than any HVAC, portable, ceiling-based, or ionization products available in the marketplace.
+The system operation is whisper quiet and unnoticeable, except for its beauty!

 - the halō Model 5R/M serves areas 750-4,500 square feet; larger spaces are easily accommodated with multiple systems.
 LUV Systems is currently developing models for smaller spaces, such as elevators, waiting rooms, and hallways.